 The series is made possible thanks to generous contributions by individuals, businesses, community organizations, and support from the Trudy J. Sundberg Memorial Fund, established in Trudy's honor.
 The Fund is administered according to the policies and procedures of the Sno-Isle Libraries Foundation, adhering to guidelines established with the Greater Everett Community Foundation.
 Funds for the program may also be used to enhance pertinent library resources and access to information for residents of the Sno-Isle Libraries District.

-Becky Bolte, Kathryn O’Brien, Molly Carney, Kathleen Landel, Ace Martin, Katrina Morse, Susan Norman, Christina Kourteva
+Shirley Bennett, Becky Bolte, Kathryn O’Brien, Molly Carney, Mary Hogan, Michele Kahrs, Kathleen Landel, Ace Martin, Katrina Morse, Christina Kourteva, Scott Stapleton

 Our Partners